 After your defense and dissertation submission, if you are being hired as a postdoc in our department, please have your advisor contact Barbara Sullivan, Sr. Administrative Coordinator right away to arrange the hire.

-Submit a hard copy of your dissertation, the readers’ letter, and the names of the Dissertation Committee to Debbie at least three weeks before the dissertation defense date.
+Submit a hard copy of your dissertation, the readers’ letter, and the names of the Dissertation Committee to Dana at least three weeks before the dissertation defense date.
 Refer to the Graduate Advising Manual for more information.

 Dissertations will be submitted only by electronic media.
 Hardbound books will not be printed on campus, but information will be provided on where dissertations can be printed and bound.
 The library’s Electronic Theses and Dissertations page is a great resource which details the whole new electronic submission process.
 Here is a checklist you should follow to submit your dissertation.